AlinaGalimshina/LCC-LCA-simulation/README.md

 RSP [years] is the reference study period (building lifetime) and b is the number of the components.

-The output from this assessment is the total LCC of the renovated building in CHF/m2,year and LCA in kg.CO2eq..
+The output from the assessment is the LCEI in kg.CO2eq..